 How Much Is an Espresso Machine for Home Baristas?

 A good espresso machine for home use, will set you back between £400 and £700, and they work very well at brewing great espresso without fuss.
 The price differences in the machines are often due to added features (like a PID controller), better heating elements, or the built of the machine.
 That said, there are the so-called espresso brewers that usually don’t cost more than £50.
 However, most experts and connoisseurs would agree that they don’t produce espresso.

 With a cheap brewer, you actually get a Moka pot which yields coffee similar to the one that comes from a stovetop brewer.
 Just one sip and you’ll realize that the coffee doesn’t taste the same as it does in your favourite coffee shop.
 To make things clear, this coffee is not bad, but it cannot be called espresso (2).

 In 1927, La Pavoni at Reggio’s (NY) was the first coffee machine installed in the U.S. (3).
 For a true home barista experience, the machine needs to feature four key components.
 They are drip tray, stainless steel base, steam milk frother, and water reservoir.

 These machines can be automatic and semi-automatic, the latter of which give you more control over the brewing process.

-On the lower end of the price spectrum, you can get a decent automatic machine for between $100 and $200.
-But then, you’ll be able to notice the difference in the coffee taste compared to a $600 machine like the Breville BES870XL, for example.
+On the lower end of the price spectrum, you can get a decent automatic machine for between £100 and £200.
+But then, you’ll be able to notice the difference in the coffee taste compared to a £600 machine like the Sage Barista Express, for example.